openingscience/book/_posts/2013-08-06-microblogging_science.md

 genetics laboratory.

-While Redfield’s blog was known to an expert audience before, she attained major success as a result the post *“Arsenic-associated bacteria (NASA’s claims)”* (Redfield 2010) that strongly critiqued the paper “*A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus”* (Wolfe-Simon et al. 2010) which had been previously
+While Redfield’s blog was known to an expert audience before, she attained major success as a result of the post *“Arsenic-associated bacteria (NASA’s claims)”* (Redfield 2010) that strongly critiqued the paper “*A Bacterium That Can Grow by Using Arsenic Instead of Phosphorus”* (Wolfe-Simon et al. 2010) which had been previously